joanna01-ai/arduino-led-project/README.md

-# 💡 Arduino LED Blink Project
+# 💡 Arduino LED Project

 > Documented with the aid of Claude | Learning Arduino from scratch using Wokwi simulator